particle-iot/docs/src/content/reference/firmware.md

 {{#if photon}}
 Right now, this command is not useful, always returning `false`, because listening mode blocks application code.

-This command becomes useful on the Photon when system code runs as a separate RTOS task from application code.
+This command becomes useful on the Photon and Electron when system code runs as a separate RTOS task from application code.
 We estimate that firmware feature will be released for the Photon in September 2015.

 Once system code does not block application code,